lauriewaller/pizza-parlor/README.md

 ## Description

-This survey asks the user to answer questions about both lucky and unlucky events they've encountered recently, and it then returns a fortune based on those events.
+This website helps a user order a pizza, with options to choose the pizza toppings and size.
+The site then calculates the pizza cost for the user.

 ## Setup/Installation Requirements

-  1. Go to the main page of the repository (https://github.com/laurie7/luck-survey)
+  1. Go to the main page of the repository (https://github.com/lauriewaller/pizza-parlor)
   2. In the top righthand corner of the list of files, click the Code dropdown menu.
   3. Click on the clipboard icon to copy the URL to the GitHub repo.
   4. On your computer, open Terminal and navigate to the parent folder where you plan to clone the repo folder.
   5. Type in `git clone` and then paste the URL you copied:
-      `git clone https://github.com/laurie7/luck-survey`.
+      `git clone https://github.com/lauriewaller/pizza-parlor`.
 Press Enter.
   6. One great application to open your files in is Visual Studio Code.
 To download VS Code, go to https://code.visualstudio.com/ and click on Download in the top righthand corner.
 From there, choose the donwload type necessary from your computer and follow the prompts.
   7. After you have completed the download, return to Terminal.
 Once you've ensured you are in the portfolio folder, type `code .` and press Enter.
 This will open all files in VS Code for you.

+## Tests

+**Describe: pizzaCost()**

+Test: "It should add the cost of the toppings the user chooses."
+Expect: (pizzaCost(["pepperoni," "sausage"]).toEqual(["$2.00"]);

+Test: "It should add the cost of the pizza size and the user toppings the user chooses."
+Expect: (pizzaCost("pepperoni," "sausage," "small").toEqual(["$12.00"]);

 ## Known Bugs